Empress Dowager Cixi: Xuantong era

-Empress Dowager Cixi died in the Hall of Graceful Bird at the Middle Sea (中海儀鸞殿) of Zhongnanhai, Beijing, on 15 November 1908, after having installed Puyi as the new emperor on 14 November 1908.
-Her death came only a day after the death of the Guangxu Emperor.
+Cixi died in the Hall of Graceful Bird at the Middle Sea (中海儀鸞殿) of Zhongnanhai, Beijing, on 15 November 1908, after having installed Puyi as the new emperor the day before, after the death of Guangxu.
 Radicals greeted the news with scorn.
 The anarchist Wu Zhihui, who had leveled some of the most vitriol at Cixi in life, wrote from exile in Paris of the "vixen empress and vermin emperor" that "their lingering stench makes me vomit."

-On 4 November 2008, forensic tests concluded that the Guangxu Emperor died from acute arsenic poisoning.
-China Daily quoted a historian, Dai Yi, who speculated that Cixi may have known of her imminent death and may have worried that the Guangxu Emperor would continue his reforms after her death.
+On 4 November 2008, forensic tests concluded that Guangxu died from acute arsenic poisoning.
+China Daily quoted a historian, Dai Yi, who speculated that Cixi had known of her imminent death and worried that Guangxu would continue his reforms after her death.
 It was reported in November 2008 that the level of arsenic in his remains was 2,000 times higher than that of ordinary people.

 Empress Dowager Cixi was interred amidst the Eastern Qing tombs, 125 km east of Beijing, in the Eastern Ding Mausoleum (東定陵), along with Empress Dowager Ci'an.
 Empress Dowager Ci'an lies in the Puxiangyu Eastern Ding Mausoleum (普祥峪定東陵; lit.
 "Tomb East of the Ding Mausoleum in the Broad Valley of Good Omen"), while Empress Dowager Cixi built herself the much larger Putuoyu Eastern Ding Mausoleum (菩陀峪定東陵; lit.
 "Tomb East of the Ding Mausoleum in the Putuo Valley").
 The Ding Mausoleum (lit.
 "Tomb of Quietude"), where the Xianfeng Emperor is buried, is located west of the Dingdongling.
 The Putuo Valley owes its name to Mount Putuo, one of the Four Sacred Buddhist Mountains of China.

-Empress Dowager Cixi, unsatisfied with her tomb, ordered its destruction and reconstruction in 1895.
+Cixi, unsatisfied with her tomb, ordered its destruction and reconstruction in 1895.
 The new tomb was a complex of temples, gates, and pavilions, covered with gold leaf, and with gold and gilded-bronze ornaments hanging from the beams and the eaves.
 In July 1928, Cixi's tomb was plundered by the warlord Sun Dianying and his army as part of the looting of the Eastern Mausoleum.
 They methodically stripped the complex of its precious ornaments, then dynamited the entrance to the burial chamber, opened Cixi's coffin, threw her corpse (said to have been found intact) on the ground, and stole the jewels contained in the coffin.
 They also took the massive pearl that had been placed in the empress dowager's mouth to protect her corpse from decomposing (in accordance with Chinese tradition).
 Sun Dianying claimed the desecration was revenge for the death of his ancestor Sun Chengzong in 1638.
-Puyi had his grandmother's remains reburied.
-After 1949, the complex of Empress Dowager Cixi's tomb was restored by the Chinese government.
+Puyi had Cixi's remains reburied.
+The Eastern Mausoleum together with other Imperial Tombs of the Ming and Qing Dynasties are now protected legally by central and local governments and a systems of protection and management put in place to improve the conservation and management of the tombs, which are included in the UNESCO World Heritage List.